Chittor Fort: Siege of 1567

 The final Siege of Chittorgarh came 33 years later, in 1567, when the Mughal Emperor Akbar attacked the fort.
-Akbar wanted to conquer Mewar, which was being ruled by Rana Uday Singh II to gain easy access to the Gujarati ports and establish a trade route.
+Akbar wanted to conquer Mewar, which was being ruled by Rana Uday Singh II, to gain easy access to the Gujarati ports and establish a trade route.

-Shakti Singh, son of the Rana who had quarreled with his father, had run away and approached Akbar when the later had camped at Dholpur preparing to attack Malwa.
-During one of these meetings, in August 1567, Shakti Singh deduced from a remark made in jest by emperor Akbar that he intended to wage war against Chittorgarh.
-Akbar had told Shakti Singh in jest that since his father had not submitted himself before him like other princes and chieftains of the region he would attack him.
+Shakti Singh, son of the Rana who had quarreled with his father, had run away and approached Akbar when the latter had camped at Dholpur preparing to attack Malwa.
+During one of these meetings, in August 1567, Shakti Singh deduced from a remark made in jest by Emperor Akbar that he intended to wage war against Chittorgarh.
+Akbar had told Shakti Singh in jest that since his father had not submitted himself before him like other princes and chieftains of the region, he would attack him.
 Startled by this revelation, Shakti Singh quietly rushed back to Chittorgarh and informed his father of the impending invasion by Akbar.
 Akbar was furious with the departure of Shakti Singh and decided to attack Mewar to humble the arrogance of the Ranas.

 In September 1567, the emperor left for Chittorgarh, and on 20 October 1567, camped in the vast plains outside the fort.
 In the meantime, Rana Udai Singh, on the advice of his council of advisors, decided to go away from Chittor to the hills of Gogunda with his family.
 Jaimal and Patta were left behind to defend the fort along with 8,000 Rajput soldiers under their command.
 Akbar laid siege to the fortress, which lasted for 4 months.

 On 22 February 1568, Jaimal was killed by a musket shot fired by Akbar himself.
 Jauhar was committed in the houses of Patta, Aissar Das, and Sahib Khan.
-The next day the gates of the fort were opened and Rajput soldiers rushed out to fight the enemies.
-In the ensuing battle, the army of Chittorgarh were killed alongside 20,000–25,000 civilians and Chittorgarh was conquered.
+The next day, the gates of the fort were opened, and Rajput soldiers rushed out to fight the enemies.
+In the ensuing battle, the army of Chittorgarh was killed alongside 20,000–25,000 civilians, and Chittorgarh was conquered.